 Are you one of those people that falls into bed exhausted but can’t stay asleep?
 Here’s our guide to help you battle the insomnia monster and win.

 Make Time For You After 9pm: Once the kids are in bed and the last work email of the day has been answered, switch off your phone and stay away from social media and the Internet.
 Hopping online will stimulate your brain, which in turn will see you lying awake once you go to bed.
 Instead, set aside an hour of ‘you time’ every single evening.
 Make it a set time that you try to adhere to every evening where you switch off.
-This is a sacred hour of your day which is for you and you alone, so no wrapping gifts, writing cards, sending work emails (they can almost always wait until morning) or prepping the Christmas cake.
+This is a sacred hour of your day which is for you and you alone, so no sending work emails (they can almost always wait until morning) or prepping for the next day.
 Instead, curl up with a feel good movie, or a great book, and luxuriate in the peace and quiet.

 Take Magnesium Baths: We’ve talked about it before – magnesium is a brilliant natural stress buster and will help your body unwind before you go to bed.
 A cup of Epsom salts and a few drops of your favourite essential oil mixed together will make a wonderfully relaxing anxiety remedy that will leaving you feeling like you’ve had an at home spa treatment.
 Lavender and Ylang Ylang oils are both known for their antidepressant, antiseptic, hypotensive, nervine and sedative qualities.
 A few drops of either on your pillow at bedtime will also work wonders to help you drift off to sleep.